puppetlabs/puppetlabs-packer/templates/linux/debian/README.md

 ### Building

 All templates must be built in the architecture directory.
+Make sure that the environment variable PACKER\_VM\_OUT\_DIR is set so that Packer knows where to copy the build artifacts (it is common to set it to ".", the current [architecture] directory).
+If you are building a template with a vmware-vmx builder, be sure to set the PACKER\_VM\_SRC\_DIR environment variable to the directory containing the directory containing the relevant vm files.
+It is common to set PACKER\_VM\_SRC\_DIR = PACKER\_VM\_OUT\_DIR to make it easy to build a vmware-vmx template from a previous vmware build.

 To build the vmware.base image, type the following command:
 ```